This is the PICO-8 version of a game I wanted to make about 3 years ago. I figured I should make a smol version of it and actually finish.

 - Survive 66 seconds...

-- Original concept, design, programming, art: Gabriel Duarte
+- Original concept, design, programming, art: Gabe Duarte

 - Aditional art: Liam McAlinden

-You can play the original version over at Itch.io.
+You can download a build of this game over at Itch.io.

 A while ago I decided to port a game I made to PICO-8, and I'm finally almost done :D All that's missing is SFXs and a dope title image/cart cover.
 I'm posting this here because I'd love to playtest it here and get your opinions on it so don't hesitate to tell me if something sucks!